aashkann/Salmon/README.md

 I am following the [Google Style Guides](https://google.github.io/styleguide/).

 ## License
-Plugin banner has created by tool called[Expressive Text-to-Image Generation with Rich Text by Songwei Ge, Taesung Park, Jun-Yan Zhu, Jia-Bin Huang with this prompt:
+Plugin banner has been created by a tool called [Expressive Text-to-Image](https://huggingface.co/spaces/songweig/rich-text-to-image) Generation with Rich Text by Songwei Ge, Taesung Park, Jun-Yan Zhu, and Jia-Bin Huang with this prompt:

 <kbd>
 **Description:**
 Create a watercolor painting on coarse white paper that serves as an identity for a digital tool.
 The painting should focus solely on a single wild salmon fish, with no background elements.
 The style should be reminiscent of a watercolor painting, with visible brushstrokes and a natural, organic feel.

 **Guidelines:**
 - **Medium:** Watercolor on coarse white paper.
 - **Composition:** The painting should prominently feature a wild salmon fish as the central subject.
 The fish should be positioned elegantly, showcasing its form.